ScrollBars

 The

-method should look like this:impl OnPaint for MyControl { fn on_paint(&self, surface: &mut Surface, theme: &Theme) { if self.base.has_focus() { // draw the scrollbars self.sb.paint(surface, theme, self); // reduce the clip area to the size of the // control (without the overlay area) surface.reduce_clip_by(0, 0, 1, 1); } // draw the content of the control // you can use at this point the `self.sb.offset()` method to // get the offset from where the content should be drawn or // the self.sb.horizontal_index() and self.sb.vertical_index() // methods to get the current indexes and customize the drawing // of the content } }
+on_paintmethod should look like this:impl OnPaint for MyControl { fn on_paint(&self, surface: &mut Surface, theme: &Theme) { if self.base.has_focus() { // draw the scrollbars self.sb.paint(surface, theme, self); // reduce the clip area to the size of the // control (without the overlay area) surface.reduce_clip_by(0, 0, 1, 1); } // draw the content of the control // you can use at this point the `self.sb.offset()` method to // get the offset from where the content should be drawn or // the self.sb.horizontal_index() and self.sb.vertical_index() // methods to get the current indexes and customize the drawing // of the content } } -

 The

-method should look like this:impl OnResize for MyControl { fn on_resize(&mut self, old_size: Size, new_size: Size) { self.sb.resize(/* content width */, /* content height */, &self.base); } }
+on_resizemethod should look like this:impl OnResize for MyControl { fn on_resize(&mut self, old_size: Size, new_size: Size) { self.sb.resize(/* content width */, /* content height */, &self.base); } }It is important to call the

-method of the control.
+resizemethod of the scrollbars in theon_resizemethod of the control.
 This will ensure that the scrollbars are resized to fit the new size of the control. -

 The